 Fort Indiantown Gap National Guard Training Center (FTIG) is a 17,150-acre military installation that provides training while simultaneously sustaining a vital habitat for rare native flora and fauna.
 The installation successfully accomplishes both by thinking big--using a wastewater plant product to fertilize 25 acres of hay--but not losing sight of small things like a special species of butterfly.

-This Pennsylvania National Guard (PNG) facility is the only live-fire maneuver military training facility in the state.
+The installation's efforts have not gone unnoticed; FTIG won a Secretary of the Army Environmental Award in the "Sustainability--Non-Industrial Installation" category and will go on to compete at the Secretary of Defense Environmental Awards level.This Pennsylvania National Guard (PNG) facility is the only live-fire maneuver military training facility in the state.
 It supports more than 19,000 PNG personnel each year; other branches and components of the military as well as government and law enforcement entities training at the installation swell that number of users to over 230,000 each year.